dsisco11/SiscosHooks/README.md

-### The installer has been taken down for repairs please be patient.

 # SiscosHooks
 A library for hooking into events within the <a href="http://store.steampowered.com/app/433340/">SlimeRancher</a> game.
 Please note it is the _PLAYER_ who needs to install this mod.